voi-inc/artisan/README.md

 Todos
 -----

-	1. Integrate with AWS
-	2. Add to Pip
+1. Add to pip
+2. Write tests for S3 sync using fake-s3: https://github.com/jubos/fake-s3
+3. Update ship to only push modified images
+4. Allow ship to push to github? or remote server?